linkerd/website/linkerd.io/content/2/getting-started/_index.md

 Now visit [http://localhost:8080](http://localhost:8080).
 Voila!
 The emojivoto app in all its glory.

-Clicking around, you might notice that some parts of the application are broken!
+Clicking around, you might notice that some parts of *emojivoto* are broken!
 For example, if you click on a doughnut emoji, you'll get a 404 page.
 Don't worry, these errors are intentional.
 (And we can use Linkerd to identify the problem.
 Check out the [debugging guide](../debugging-an-app/) if you're interested in how to figure out exactly what is wrong.)

-Next, let's add Linkerd to the app, by running:
+Next, let's add Linkerd to *emojivoto* by running:

 ```bash
 kubectl get -n emojivoto deploy -o yaml \